For the Salsa Verde:

 Cut the squash on the diagonal into ⅛-inch thick slices.
 Toss them with 1 teaspoon salt, and let stand in a colander or strainer for at least 15 minutes.
 The squash will release liquid, so set the colander in your sink or over a bowl.

 Meanwhile, place the breadcrumbs in a small bowl.
 Heat the butter in a small pan over medium heat until it browns and smells nutty.
 Immediately pour it over the breadcrumbs.
 Scrape the pan to get every delicious drop.
 Add a pinch of salt and toss well.

 Blot the squash thoroughly dry with a towel.
 Add the shallots, thyme, salsa verde and a few grinds of pepper, and toss to combine.
 Add all of the cheese and half of the breadcrumbs, and toss again.

 Spread the squash mixture evenly in a 9-X-9-inch (or similar volume) oven safe dish.
 Top with the remaining breadcrumbs.
-Bake, uncovered, until the squash is tender and the topping is crisp and golden, about 35 minutes.
+Bake, uncovered, until the squash is tender and the topping is crisped and golden, about 35 minutes.
 Let stand 10 minutes or longer before serving.